 Credit Risk -The County's investment policy contains specific rating criteria for certain investments.
 The policy states that commercial paper and asset-backed commercial paper, as well as bonds, notes or obligations of the State of Florida, any municipality or political subdivision, or any agency or authority of the State, must be rated in one of the two highest rating categories by at least two nationally recognized rating agencies.
 Commercial paper not rated must be backed by a letter of credit or line of credit rated in one of the two highest rating categories.
-Any investments in World Bank notes, bonds, and discount notes must be rated AAA or equivalent by Moody's Investors Service and/or Standard & Poor's Ratings Services.
-Investments in Sovereign bonds are allowable by the Broward County Investment Policy whether the bonds are rates or unrated.
+Any investments in World Bank notes, bonds, and discount notes must be rated AAA or equivalent by any of the nationally recognized rating services.
+Sovereign bonds are allowable by the Broward County Investment Policy whether the bonds are rates or unrated.
 Investments in Securities and Exchange Commission registered money market funds must have the highest credit quality rating from a nationally recognized rating agency.